This article will go over the basics of corporate sponsorships and how to secure one for your nonprofit.

 Pay Attention to the Little Things

 Yes, big perks matter, but the little touchpoints make a big difference, too.
-Send a handwritten thank you or a note from a participant or beneficiary of your cause’s work.
+Send a handwritten thank-you letter or a note from a participant or beneficiary of your cause’s work.
 If the sponsor also fundraised for your campaign, create a top fundraisers certificate that you send to them by mail.

 These little touchpoints show that you acknowledge the importance of their support, yet the cost is minimal, which demonstrates good stewardship by not wasting the sponsor’s money.